Dusty Fletcher

-Clinton "Dusty" Fletcher (July 8, 1900 – March 15, 1954) was an African-American vaudeville performer, who was best known for the comedy routine which became a hit record in 1947, "Open the Door, Richard".
+Clinton "Dusty" Fletcher (July 8, 1900 – March 15, 1954) was an African-American vaudeville performer and comedian, who was best known for the comedy routine which became a hit record in 1947, "Open the Door, Richard".

 Routine "Open the Door, Richard!"

 Born in El Dorado, Arkansas, Fletcher refined his act over at least twenty years in vaudeville before the 1940s.
 He would come on stage dressed in rags, acting drunk, muttering and complaining about trying to find his way home.
 He would then bring out a ladder, and try to set it up so he could get in through a window.
 Every so often he would crash sprawling on the floor while shouting "Open the Door, Richard!".

 Revue Fast and Furious

 In August and September 1931 Clinton (Dusty) Fletcher was one of 90 performers in the all Negro revue, Fast and Furious, produced by Forbes Randolph.
 The revue was performed at the Brantd's Boulevard Theater and later at the New York Theater on Broadway.
 Fletcher performed in at least five numbers, Football Game, in which he played the Captain of Lincoln's Team; Ham What Am, in which he played Dusty; Macbeth, in which he played MacDuff; The Silent Bootlegger, in which he played the bootlegger; and in Clinton Dusty Fletcher in which he played himself in his comedy act.